chubbymaggie/fast/doc/options.md

      -s      Invoke srcSlice.
 This option turns on the -p option.

      -S      Invoke modified srcSlice to use the binary AST directly.

+     -x      Print the XML output from textual protobuf.
+This option turns on the -d option.